collabland/agent-registry-v2/DEPLOYMENT.md

 ### Enable Automatic Deploys

 1. Go to Heroku Dashboard
-2. Select your app (QA or Production)
+2. Select your app
 3. Click "Deploy" tab
 4. Connect to GitHub
 5. Enable Automatic Deploys
-6. Choose branch:
+6. Choose branch: `main`
-   - QA app → `develop` branch
-   - Production app → `main` branch
 7. ✅ Enable "Wait for CI to pass before deploy" (recommended)

-Now your apps will automatically deploy when you push to GitHub!
+Now your app will automatically deploy when you push to `main` branch on GitHub!

 ## Troubleshooting